Discover our agriculture and farming resources

 - Promotes pollinators and insects

-Red clover is high in phytoestrogen and all breeding sheep should be kept off for six weeks either side of tupping.
+- Some red clover varieites are high in phytoestrogen and all breeding sheep should be kept off for six weeks either side of tupping.
 Store lambs can be fattened very effectively on red clover silage aftermaths.